ictaiproject/oss-mlops-platform/EndUser/Preliminary_tasks.md

 ---

-## 3️⃣ Troubleshooting Issues on Cpouta
+## 3️.Troubleshooting Issues on Cpouta

 ### **Issue: Kubernetes Deployment Not Found**